carnival-data/carnival/docs/graph-model.md

         isClass:true
     ),

-    // by convention, a definition that ends in _CLASS is considered a class COLLIE_CLASS (
+    // Carnival assumes a definition that ends in _CLASS is a class COLLIE_CLASS (

         // set the superlass of COLLIE_CLASS